-The state of online indices of manual pages is a sad one.
-Existing sites
+The state of online indices of manual pages used to be a sad one.
+Existing

-only offer you a single version of a man page: From one origin, and often
+sites used to only offer you a single version of a man page: From one

-only in a single language.
-Most don't even tell you where the manual
+origin, and often only in a single language.
+Most didn't even tell you where

-actually originated from, making it very hard to determine whether the
+the manual actually originated from, making it very hard to determine

-manual you found actually applies to your situation and even harder to find
+whether the manual you found actually applied to your situation and even

-a manual from a specific system.
-Additionally, some sites render the manuals
+harder to find a manual for a specific system.
+Additionally, some sites

-in an unreadable way, don't correctly handle special formatting - like
+rendered the manuals in an unreadable way, didn't correctly handle special

-tables - or don't correctly display non-ASCII characters.
+formatting - like tables - or didn't correctly display non-ASCII characters.

-Manned.org was created in order to improve this situation.
+Nowadays there are many good alternatives, but Manned.org was one of the sites created in order to improve that situation.
 This site aims to index the manual pages from a variaty of systems, both old and new, and allows you to browse through the various versions of a manual page to find out how each system behaves.
 The manuals are stored in the database as UTF-8, and are passed through groff to render them in (mostly) the same way as they are displayed in your terminal.